 Create a List

-When you create a new list, we'll ask you for some information to comply with anti-spam practices, and other details you'll use for benchmarking.
+When you create a MailChimp account, we automatically generate a default list and populate it with details you provided during the setup process.
+Each time you create a new list, we'll ask you for some information to comply with anti-spam practices, and other details you'll use for benchmarking.
 We prohibit users from sending to purchased, rented, or third-party lists, so be sure to check our list requirements before you begin.

 You can add subscribed contacts one-by-one, upload contacts from a file, copy and paste contacts from a spreadsheet, or use an integration to sync your list.
 Here are some links to help you out.